iliterobotics/FRC-Robot-2019/README.md

 ## Helpful Tips

-### IntelliJ Trouble?
+### VSCode Trouble?

-If you're having trouble with IntelliJ, run `gradlew clean cleanIdea idea`.
-This cleans your project and regenerates the IntelliJ project files.
+If you're having trouble with IntelliJ, run `gradlew clean build`.
+This deletes any compiled Java files and rebuilds the project.

 ### Tools